jdc20181/EmployeeTrack/usermanual/About.md

   - Large Powered By watermark

-  - Employee Log - Requires a daily seperate log for dates.
+  - Employee Log - Basic Data Holding of 1 week periods, after 1 week the data will be cleared automatically.

+  **This doesn't matter if it is entered Monday or a Saturday it will delete at 11:59 PM Sunday of each week.**

   - Basic Github Ticket Support

   **Premium**

-  - Payroll Tracker
+  - Payroll Tracker (Requires Excel Export)

   - Clock in, Clock out (More accurate than free version)

-  - Tracks Employees clock out and in, by date
+  - Tracks Employees clock out and in - Unlimited Data Retention - or auto clear after 4 weeks.

   - Ticket Support, Email, and Technical Support (Help get it set up)

   - Time Period Tracking, easily add up the total hours your employees will work in a certain amount of time.
+(Requires Excel like program export)

 **Other Features**